navfit99/navfit99-js/README.md

 - Move Folders to different Folders.
 - Update Member Trait Group Average and Summary Group Average.

+### This seems like a limited solution.
+Why don't you make a \[cloud/centralized/reorganized/insert word here\] evaluation system?

+NAVFITOnline is meant to be a "drop-in" "shim" solution for working with the current NAVFIT98A program and format.
+Making a new CMS system for Navy evaluations is a different project.
+The goal of NAVFITOnline is to retain compatibility with the NAVFIT98A program *(ex: make changes in NAVFITOnline -> open in NAVFIT98A)*.
+To allow users a different way to view and edit evaluations if NAVFIT98A is unavailable for some reason.

+The main feature of NAVFITOnline is the ability to read and write the NAVFIT98A database files on a non-windows environment.
+Using this feature, we can manipulate the raw data of any evaluation so pretty much any feature is possible while maintaining compatibility with the current NAVFIT98A.

+### Why have you not implemented X feature, yet?

+NAVFITOnline is currently a side project that I work on in my free time.
+If you would like to contribute or suggest features, please create an issue or pull request.

 #### Security of NAVFITOnline public demo site [https://navfit99.github.io](https://navfit99.github.io)
 - NAVFIT data is encrypted using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and a 128 bit secret key kept on the server as an environment variable.
 - **Encrypted NAVFIT data are stored on a publicly accessible Redis database.**